Aberdeen & Bristol City discuss £2m McCrorie deal

 The 25-year-old would remain at Pittodrie for the rest of the season and complete the switch to the English Championship club in the summer.

-McCrorie, who has been in Scotland squads but is yet to win his first cap, is under contract until 2026.

-He joined Aberdeen from Rangers in August 2020, initially on loan.
+He joined Aberdeen from Rangers in August 2020, initially on loan, and subsequently earned a Scotland call-up but is yet to win his first cap,

 - Aberdeen stun Rangers for seventh win in row